sophi-4/Snow/README.md

 ## snow_2

-I have changed the background colour (as I found that the previous background did not represent the season winter) and have added functions to add three snowflakes (correctly positioned) shown diagonally when the user use the mouse press interaction.
+I have changed the background colour (as I found that the previous background did not represent the season winter) and have added functions to add three snowflakes (correctly positioned) shown diagonally when the user uses the mouse press interaction.

 I have altered the translate function in the code to show more than two snowflakes when the mouse press function is activated by a user.